-One thing to keep in mind: flower viewers will often use blue plastic groundcloths, which can add a bluish hue to the light-colored blossoms.
-Using a sheet of white paper to block this and reflect light up to blossoms can be one workaround—especially with closeups.
+One thing to keep in mind: flower viewers will often use blue plastic ground cloths, which can add a bluish hue to the light-colored blossoms.
+Using a white paper sheet to block this and reflect light up to blossoms can be one workaround—especially with closeups.
 Another is to adjust manual white balance and exposure settings.

 5. Make the dull days work for you

-Inevitably, it'll go from clouds to rain at some point in the blossom season, but don't let this discourage: sakura can be quite beautiful even at this time.
-Even if it doesn't rain during your stay, especially on a blue-skied day you can achieve some incredible effects with a spray bottle.
+Inevitably, it'll go from clouds to rain at some point in the blossom season, but don't let this discourage you: sakura can be quite beautiful even at this time.
+Even if it doesn't rain during your stay, especially on a blue-skied day, you can achieve some incredible effects with a spray bottle.

 6. Wait for night

 At night, blossoms become magical—especially when there's a full moon.
 Pinkish light from lanterns set around the blossoms can also add an unexpected hue, and trees seem to layer much more upon each other, adding incredible depth to scenes.
-Be prepared to use this ambient light instead of using a flash, as generally the latter will over-saturate the scene.
+Be prepared to use this ambient light instead of using a flash, as generally, the latter will over-saturate your sakura photo.

-A tripod can be particularly helpful here, especially if you decide to use a slower shutter speed.
-If you forgot yours, you can pick one up at a shop like Bic Camera or Yodobashi Camera in Shinjuku, Shibuya or Akihabara.
+A tripod can be beneficial here, especially if you decide to use a slower shutter speed.
+If you forgot yours, you could pick one up at a shop like Bic Camera or Yodobashi Camera in Shinjuku, Shibuya, or Akihabara.
 Note that not all places will allow tripods for safety reasons—look out for signs indicating whether they're discouraged from use.

 7. Share the season with others!